zoometh/iconr/README.md

 Or these different subtrees: [geometric](https://zoometh.github.io/iconr/articles/img/typo_gu_geometrique.html), [figurative](https://zoometh.github.io/iconr/articles/img/typo_gu_figuratif.html), [zoomorphic](https://zoometh.github.io/iconr/articles/img/typo_gu_zoomorphe.html),
 [technomorphic](https://zoometh.github.io/iconr/articles/img/typo_gu_technomorphe.html), or [anthropomorphic](https://zoometh.github.io/iconr/articles/img/typo_gu_anthropomorphe.html).
-Such a structure should also be used for other fields than the GU type (eg, 'technique').
-Multi-linguism equivalences -- starting with English --, metadata insertion (EXIF) and standardization of the vocabulary (Dublin Core, CIDOC-CRM) is needed
+Such a structure is known as a with controlled vocabulary with an identity between GU name and value must be unique (URL), such a structure should also be used for other fields than the GU type (eg, 'technique').
+Multi-linguism equivalences -- starting with English --, metadata insertion (IPTC) and standardization of the vocabulary (Dublin Core, CIDOC-CRM) is needed.

 ### Superimpositions